 The Verdict – NCL EPIC Solo Studio

 I’d happily stay in an EPIC Solo studio cabin for a cruise if the itinerary was good and love the solo gathering each night.
 I met amazing people in the studio lounge at the happy hour that I then met for dinner, a show or drinks later (plus a few new Facebook friends).
 I didn’t need to be adopted by anyone and no one took pity on me which was a nice change.
 The general consensus has been surprise at how busy we all are on this cruise which I attribute to the solo lounge and studio cabins.
 I never got to read my books or sleep in a lounge chair on deck – I was too busy having fun with other solo travelers and that was EPIC.
+So now the question is – where do I go next?

 Have you tried a Norwegian studio cabin yet or have you considered it?
 What about the studio lounge?
 What did you think?